cjus/node-neo4j-presentation/presentation/teleprompt.md

 In a large graph a [long] traversal might take longer than we'd like.

 ---
-Referring back to our graph, ^

-if Jane was looking for a [chess] player
+Now if Jane was looking for a [chess] player ^

 we'd have to specify [knows star 3] for three hops to get to Tom - following the [green] path shown.

-You may also notice that there is a [red path] from Jane leading to Tom,
+You can also see that there is a [red path] from Jane leading to Tom,

 which involves [four] hops.